About the Author/Creator

 He also invented the college admissions card game, Getting In.

 Tremblay is also passionate about college access and co-founded/co-edits the Journal of College Access with Dr. Patrick O'Connor.

 He co-authored 9 murder mystery dinner party kits with Amy Farrell.

 TREMBLAY'S PROFESSIONAL CAREER

 Tremblay has held various enrollment management positions at the University of Wisconsin-Superior, Western Michigan University, University of Michigan-Dearborn, and Gannon University.
-He is Director of AACRAO’s Strategic Enrollment Management (SEM) Endorsement Program and also serves as a Marketing/Research Consultant for Michigan State University’s Gifted and Talented Education (GATE) Program.
+He is Director of External Engagement for the Michigan College Access Network (MCAN) and Director of AACRAO’s Strategic Enrollment Management (SEM) Endorsement Program.
+He most recently served as a Marketing/Research Consultant for Michigan State University’s Gifted and Talented Education (GATE) Program.
 Tremblay earned both his bachelor’s and master’s degrees from Western Michigan University.
 He has a post master’s certificate in enrollment management from Capella University and doctor of education in educational leadership from the University of Michigan-Dearborn.
 His dissertation was a study of graduate certificate programs in college admissions counseling.
 He has published articles in four journals: College & University, the Journal of College Admission, Journal of College Orientation and Transition and the Journal of Intergroup Relations.
 Tremblay serves as co-editor of the Journal of College Access.
 He has presented at nearly 75 association conferences nationally and internationally.